The Beat That Defined Rock.

 Why the Cowbell?

 The cowbell cuts through a mix like nothing else.
 It's not just percussion—it's presence.
 From the physics of its metallic resonance to the undeniable authority it brings to a groove, the cowbell is the secret weapon of rock's greatest producers.
+Read the full history.

 Attack